Let a Dallas Public Adjuster Be Your Advocate and Increase Your Insurance Settlement

 While you are dealing with catastrophic loss, sometimes a third-party advocate can bring in the necessary guidance and strategy needed to overcoming the obstacles.

 On October 26, 2010, a violent storm moved through Downtown Ft.
 Worth, TX.
 My client’s complex suffered visible damages as seen in the photos.
 On a previous claim, the owner of the complex used a contractor to repair the damage to the complex and was considering another contractor for this claim.
-However, not completely satisfied with the last contractor, the owner reached out to his broker who then recommended our firm to assist him in getting the
+However, not completely satisfied with the last contractor, the owner reached out to his broker who then recommended our firm to assist him in getting the claim settled.

 The insurance adjuster estimated the damage to be less than $200,000, but the dynamics of the claim changed as I inspected the attic areas for hidden structural truss damages.
 After three different buildings and their truss systems were examined, serious hidden structural damage was discovered.